DNamukhosi/alx-system_engineering-devops/0x00-shell_basics/README.md

 4.script to Display current directory contents in a long format 5.Display current directory contents, including hidden files (starting with .).
 Use the long format.
 6.cript that creates a directory named my_first_directory in the /tmp/ directory.
+7.Move the file betty from /tmp/ to /tmp/my_first_directory